Joennuh/Dice-Tower/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/Joennuh/Dice-Tower/master) [![Gitter](https://badges.gitter.im/Dice-Tower/community.svg)](https://gitter.im/Dice-Tower/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+## OLED test
+This "ESP32-OLED" branch is for testing an SSD1306 OLED attached to the MH-ET LIVE MiniKit ESP32 including bootlogo, menu and virtual rolling dices.
+For more information see the special directory for this test and its README.md: <Dice-Tower-OLED-test/>

 ## Work in progress
 This README.md needs to be enriched with photo's, images, etc. This is something I strive to add during the progress of the project.